 - equipping future leadership opportunities through the development of a new Leadership Pipeline for interns and apprentices looking for real ministry opportunities.

 USMB Youth sees the value in investing and impacting second and third level leaders—volunteers, part-timers, age-specific pastors and everyone else who helps under head leaders.
-We are excited to be announcing an exciting national leadership programs soon.
+We are excited to be announcing an exciting national leadership program soon.
 In the meantime, you can visit usmbyouth.com to see what is brewing for investing in the next generation of leaders and even the generation after that.